Attack helicopter: United States

-In 1967, the first AH-1Gs were deployed to Vietnam, around the same time that the Cheyenne successfully completed its first flight and initial flight evaluations.
-And while the Cheyenne program suffered setbacks over the next few years due to technical problems, the Cobra was establishing itself as an effective aerial weapons platform, despite its performance shortcomings compared to the AH-56 and design issues of its own.
+In 1967, the first AH-1Gs were deployed to Vietnam, around the same time that the Cheyenne completed its first flight and initial flight evaluations.
+And while the Cheyenne program suffered setbacks over the next few years due to technical problems, the Cobra was establishing itself as an effective aerial weapons platform, despite its performance shortcomings compared to the AH-56 and its own design issues.
 The cost estimates of the AH-56 increased substantially.
 By 1972, when the Cheyenne program was eventually cancelled to make way for the Advanced Attack Helicopter (AAH), the interim AH-1 "Snake" had built a solid reputation as an attack helicopter.
-In June 1972 the USMC began deploying AH-1J SeaCobra Attack Helicopters for combat operations in South Vietnam.
+In June 1972, the USMC began deploying AH-1J SeaCobra Attack Helicopters for combat operations in South Vietnam.

-During the late 1970s, the U.S. Army saw the need of more sophistication within the attack helicopter corps, allowing them to operate in all weather conditions.
+In the late 1970s, the U.S. Army recognized the need for greater sophistication in the attack helicopter corps to enable them to operate in all weather conditions.
 Although AH-1Gs served well, they proved vulnerable even in a mid-intensity environment.
 With that the Advanced Attack Helicopter (AAH) program started, aiming for a more durable, more advanced, longer range, stronger close air support helicopter, capable of destroying armored formations.
 It would be capable of carrying the new AGM-114 Hellfire and night fighting capabilities.
 From this program the Hughes YAH-64 came out as the winner.
 The prototype YAH-64 was first flown on 30 September 1975.
 The U.S. Army selected the YAH-64 over the Bell YAH-63 in 1976, and later approved full production in 1982.
-After purchasing Hughes Helicopters in 1984, McDonnell Douglas continued and turned it into the AH-64 Apache production and development.
+After purchasing Hughes Helicopters in 1984, McDonnell Douglas continued to produce and develop the AH-64 Apache.
 The helicopter was introduced to U.S. Army service in April 1986.

 Today, the US attack helicopter has been further refined, and the AH-64D Apache Longbow demonstrates many of the advanced technologies being considered for deployment on future gunships.
-The US Marine Corps also continued to employ attack helicopters in the direct fire support role, in the form of the AH-1 Super Cobra.
+The US Marine Corps also continued to employ attack helicopters in a direct fire-support role, specifically the AH-1 Super Cobra.
 While helicopters were effective tank-killers in the Middle East, attack helicopters are being seen more in a multipurpose role.
-Tactics, such as tank plinking, showed that fixed-wing aircraft could be effective against tanks, but helicopters retained a unique low-altitude, low-speed capability for close air support.
+Tactics such as tank plinking demonstrated that fixed-wing aircraft could be effective against tanks, but helicopters retained a unique low-altitude, low-speed capability for close air support.
 Other purpose-built helicopters were developed for special operations missions, including the MH-6 for extremely close support.